aqlaboratory/llnl-docs/README.md

 `ModelSeqParallelStrategy` seems much less reliable than `DDP`, so if your `pl_strategy` `class` is set to `ModelSeqParallelStrategy`, try changing it.

+### 4. If debugging NCCL errors, consider the following.

+#### a.
+Set `export NCCL_ASYNC_ERROR_HANDLING=1`

+Normally, when NCCL detects an error (e.g., a timeout, GPU failure, or network issue), it does not immediately report the error.
+Instead, it waits for all ranks to reach the same failure point, which can cause deadlocks where some GPUs hang indefinitely.

+With `NCCL_ASYNC_ERROR_HANDLING=1:`

+- NCCL immediately detects errors and reports them asynchronously.
+- If a GPU fails or hangs, the job is aborted automatically instead of waiting for other ranks.
+- This prevents silent hangs in distributed training jobs.

 ## Selective Learning

 Directory: `/p/vast1/OpenFoldCollab/genome_lm/experiments/SL-GLM_exp`.